Q. What is the difference before cow's milk and camel milk?

 Q. How do you make your Camel Milk so white?

-A. Believe it or not, Camel Milk is naturally stark white which is why you might have heard it being referred to as 'white gold.'
-We do not add or take away anything from the milk to affect its colour.
+A. Believe it or not, Camel Milk is naturally stark white, which is why you might have heard it being referred to as 'white gold.'
+We do not add or take away anything from the milk to effect its colour.

 Q. Why does Camel Milk cost so much?

 A. Camel Milk is very expensive to yield, the major factor being that you cannot milk a mother without her calf.
-This means twice as much animal husbandry for each litre of milk.
+This means it takes twice as much animal husbandry to produce each litre of milk.
 As part of producing a premium health product, QCamel is also committed to organic, ethical and farming practices, which contribute to a premium price.

 A. We have stockists across QLD, NSW and ACT.
 Head to our 'Find a Store' page to discover your closest store.

-Q. My local store doesn't stock camel milk, what can I do?
+Q. My local store doesn't stock your Camel Milk, what can I do?

 A. You can contact us or your preferred health food store about stocking QCamel Camel Milk.
 By making contact and asking to stock it, you are creating a demand and a customer base for that store.